J-O-B/portfolio/README.md

 > for each section, this is a subtle design feature to show sections as individual "blocks", each "block" is independent of one another and tells it's own section of my "story".
 >
 > Being a development portfolio, I aim to use colors similar to colors seen in computer "dark mode" such as white (or just off white) as a text color, a blue color and use an
-> eye catching color for buttons which I can try to grab a users attention with.
+> eye-catching color for buttons that I can try to grab a user's attention with.

 ### <ins>**_Logo_**</ins>
 As branding is such a huge part of sales and promotion, I wanted to create a simple, yet professional looking logo.
 As I am open to freelance work, I believe that creating a